censoredplanet/censoredplanet-analysis/docs/tables.md

 ### Reduced Table

-These two tables are intended to be used together, they contain scan information in one table `reduced_scans` and AS information in another `net_as`.

-To use these tables together join on the `date` and `netblock` fields.
+This table is actually a view joining two tables, in order to read over less data with every request.

-These tables contain only HTTPS scan data.
+This table contains only HTTPS scan data.

 These tables are created by the script [https_reduced_scans.sql](../table/queries/https_reduced_scans.sql).

 #### Table names

+##### View

+- firehook-censoredplanet.https_results.reduced_scans_geolocated

+##### Joined Sub-tables

 - `firehook-censoredplanet.https.reduced_scans`
 - `firehook-censoredplanet.https.net_as`

+These two tables are joined on their `date` and `netblock` fields to create the view.

 #### Table Formats